mesh-adaptation/mesh-adaptation.github.io/docs/source/index.rst

 like.
 Animate can then be used to transform the initial mesh into an adapted mesh, making use of the metric to guide the transformations.

-**Movement** focuses on alternative mesh adaptation strategies to the metric-based approach of Animate.
+`Movement <movement/index.html>`__ focuses on alternative mesh adaptation strategies to the metric-based approach of Animate.
 Where Animate allows degrees of freedom to be added and removed from the input mesh in order to obtain an adapted mesh, Movement is concerned only with *mesh movement* methods, which simply move degrees of freedom around.
 In some cases the first approach is more suitable; in some cases the latter.
 Several different strategies are implemented within Movement.

-**Goalie** is more of an 'outer-loop' package and is focused on a goal-oriented mesh adaptation pipeline for solving partial differential equations (PDEs) using adapted meshes.
+`Goalie <goalie/index.html>`__ is more of an 'outer-loop' package and is focused on a goal-oriented mesh adaptation pipeline for solving partial differential equations (PDEs) using adapted meshes.
 Goalie supports solving time-dependent PDEs and their adjoints on sequences of meshes, performing goal-oriented error